 Yaw is not a desirable trailer attitude because it can cause a bunch of instability issues, especially in combination with roll.
 If the trailer is not tracking straight down the highway, it will find it’s balance.
 However, when you disrupt the balance by turning, even a little bend in the road, the trailer will seek a new balance.
 That change because of a shift of weight by centrifugal forces, can be disconcerting.
 It’s another reason why a trailer may wander or waggle behind the tow vehicle.

-Summary and Corrections for Yaw
+Corrections for Yaw

 As mentioned, Yaw is a little more difficult to find and correct.
 Let’s take it one step at a time.